jpetrocik/SmartGarage/README.md

 garage/[hostname]/command
 ```

 The messages published to the command topic are very simple,  just numeric numbers.
-When the garage door opener button is pressed the garage door either opens or closes depending on the door's current state.
-There is no direct open command or close command, if the door is closed, it will open and if its open it will close.
-To better support home automation system the common commands like 0 for OFF, 1 for ON, and 2 for TOGGLE all trigger the garage door.
+You can request the door to close, open, or toggle depending on its current state.
 ```
 0 Close the door
 1 Open the door